Poison Ivy Scenario: Historical Remote Access Crisis (2011)

 Scenario Details for IMs

-“It’s September 2005 at Regional Marketing Agency, and your firm creates campaigns for sensitive clients including healthcare organizations, financial institutions, and government contractors.
-Employees have been receiving emails with creative briefs and campaign proposals that contain sophisticated remote access trojans.
-Unknown to your team, the Poison Ivy RAT is giving attackers complete system control, allowing them to steal client data, monitor business communications, and access confidential marketing strategies worth millions in competitive proposals.”
+“It’s September 2011 at Advanced Materials Technology Corporation, and your firm creates campaigns for sensitive clients including government agencies and defense contractors.
+Employees have been receiving emails with technical specification documents and engineering specifications that contain sophisticated remote access trojans.
+Unknown to your team, the Poison Ivy RAT is giving attackers complete system control, allowing them to steal proprietary technical data, monitor business communications, and access confidential weapons system designs and technical specifications worth millions in competitive proposals.”

 Initial Symptoms to Present: